Difference of convex algorithms for bilevel programs with applications in hyperparameter selection

 Next, we are going to test our proposed iP-DCA on two large scale datasets ``mushrooms" and ``phishing" downloaded from the SVMLib repository.
 The descriptions of datasets are given in Table \ref{dataset}.
 We set $tol = 10^{-2}$ for these tests.
-The numerical results averaged over 20 repetitions for each dataest are reported in Table \ref{numerical_result2}.
-It can be observed from Table \ref{numerical_result2} that different values of $\epsilon$ and $tol$ do not influence the cross-validation error obtained by iP-DCA much but the case $\epsilon = 0$ takes more time to achieve desired tolerance.
+The numerical results averaged over 20 repetitions for each data set are reported in Table \ref{numerical_result2}.
+It can be observed from Table \ref{numerical_result2} that different values of $\epsilon$ and $tol$ do not influence the cross-validation error obtained by iP-DCA much but the case $\epsilon = 0$ takes more time to achieve desired tolerance on some data sets.
 And iP-DCA can obtain a satisfactory solution within an acceptable time on large scale problems.